MBDB: Legal status

+International

 Unlike MDMA, MBDB is not internationally scheduled under the United Nations Convention on Psychotropic Substances.
 The thirty-second meeting of the WHO Expert Committee on Drug Dependence (September 2000) evaluated MBDB and recommended against scheduling.
 From the WHO Expert Committee assessment of MBDB:

 Although MBDB is both structurally and pharmacologically similar to MDMA, the limited available data indicate that its stimulant and euphoriant effects are less pronounced than those of MDMA.
 There have been no reports of adverse or toxic effects of MBDB in humans.
 Law enforcement data on illicit trafficking of MBDB in Europe suggest that its availability and abuse may now be declining after reaching a peak during the latter half of the 1990s.
 For these reasons, the Committee did not consider the abuse liability of MBDB would constitute a significant risk to public health, thereby warranting its placement under international control.
 Scheduling of MBDB was therefore not recommended.